 As you look into why your child has

-trouble with reading, you may come across a number of words and concepts you’re not familiar with.
+, you may come across a number of words and concepts you’re not familiar with.
 Here are key reading terms to help you understand your child’s reading challenges.

-Decoding is a key reading skill.
+is a key reading skill.
 Decoding involves matching letters with their sounds and blending those sounds together to form a word.
 This allows kids to sound out or figure out words they’ve never seen in written form.

 These are words kids are expected to recognize without having to sound them out.
 They’re known as sight words, or star words.
 Some of them can’t be sounded out, so kids need to be able to automatically recognize them to read well.